wso2-attic/ballerina-integrator/README.md

                outReq.setJsonPayload(inReqPayload);
                // Send a POST request to 'Bidder 1' and get the results. var respWorkerBidder1 = biddersEP1->post("/bidder1", outReq);
-               // Reply to the join block from this worker - Send the response from 'Bidder1'. return respWorkerBidder1;
+               return respWorkerBidder1;
            }
            // Worker to communicate with 'Bidder 2'.